-- Once hazards have been identified by hazard analyses, the highest priority should be assigned to eliminate them. - 1.
+- Once hazards have been identified, the highest priority should be assigned to eliminating them. - 1.
 Hazard elimination (intrinsic safety) - 2.
 Hazard reduction - By designing in hazard reduction measures, such as lockouts, lockins, or interlocks. - 3.
-Hazard control - Using devices to control a hazard, once it has occurred. - Controls may be passive and active. - Passive controls rely on basic physical principles, e.g., gravity. - Active controls require some action to prevent or mitigate the hazard's effects. - 4.
-Damage reduction - In case the hazard condition measures are ineffective or unidentified hazards occur - Warning devices, training, procedures, and isolation of the hazardous system from population centers - The higher levels are more desirable. - A design very likely will include features at several levels.
+Hazard control - Using devices to control a hazard once it has occurred. - Controls may be passive and active. - Passive controls rely on basic physical principles, e.g., gravity. - Active controls require some action to prevent or mitigate the hazard's effects. - 4.
+Damage reduction - In case the hazard condition measures are ineffective or unidentified hazards occur. - Warning devices, training, procedures - Isolation of the hazardous system from population centers. - The higher levels are more desirable. - In fact, a design very likely will include features at several levels.